samdalvai/cities-api/README.md

 ## API endpoints

-The following are the current available endpoints of the API:
+The following are the current available endpoints of the API, which at the moment accepts only `GET` requests:

 * `/cities/name/{name}`: retrieve cities by name
 * `/cities/nameincluded/{name}`: retrieve cities by name included (similar as above, but returns also partial results)